asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ## Limits WIP

 One common characteristic of ["feature factory"](https://hackernoon.com/12-signs-youre-working-in-a-feature-factory-44a5b938d6a2) software organizations is that they optimize for large amounts of work in progress (WIP).
 The more features actively being worked on at the team level __*and*__ at the organization level creates the illusory sense of progress.
 It creates the illusion of keeping developers busy.
-Unfortunately not limiting WIP is problematic.
-Building more features at once makes all of them take longer to complete and results in tasks completed with much lower quality.[^1]
+Unfortunately, working without a WIP limit is problematic.
+Building multiple features at once makes all of them take longer to complete and results in tasks completed with much lower quality.[^1]

-Pair programming encourages limiting WIP at the team level by having the work done in pairs.
-Further I've seen teams who value pair programming adopt a practice called swarming that further limits WIP.
+Pair programming encourages limiting WIP at the team level.
+Furthermore I've seen teams who value pair programming adopt a practice called swarming that further limits WIP.

 ### Swarming